iwaszm/iwaszm.github.io/content/authors/admin/_index.md

 ---

-Meng is a Human Factors researcher with a background in psychology, focusing on driver state monitoring and human–machine interaction.
+Meng is a Human Factors researcher with a background in psychology, focusing on driver state monitoring and human-machine interaction.
 Experienced in designing and conducting user studies that combine behavioral and physiological data (ECG, EDA, eye-tracking, facial expressions) to understand emotion, attention, and safety in traffic contexts.
 Skilled in data analysis, machine learning, and visualization using R and Python.